avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

     }
     ```

+### Handlers

-For each of these types, VMs must implement corresponding `AppRequest` and `AppResponse` handlers to adhere to the interface.
+For each of the above types, VMs must implement corresponding `AppRequest` and `AppResponse` handlers.
+The `AppRequest` handler should be [registered](https://github.com/ava-labs/avalanchego/blob/v1.11.10-status-removal/network/p2p/network.go#L173) using the canonical handler ID, defined as `1`.

 ## Use Cases